-In my clinical experience with women seeking healing for physical and/or emotional health, the numbers are around 70% or greater who consciously remember sexual abuse, or who carry the symptomatic, behavioral and energetic signature of someone who has been sexually abused.
+In my clinical experience with women seeking healing for physical and/or emotional issues, the numbers are around 70% or greater who consciously remember sexual abuse, or who carry the symptomatic, behavioral and energetic signature of someone who has been exposed to sexual abuse, or who have this memory buried in their family history and lineage.
 The abuse can vary in intensity, from unwanted or inappropriate touch, voyeurism, leering, fondling, oral sex, penetration and beyond into the unthinkable.
 The more violent the incidents, the longer the duration, the closer the relationship of the perpetrator, and the more powerless the child feels to find support and safety, the more disruptive the outcome is to physical and emotional health.

 Sexual Abuse a Cause of Borderline Personality and Dissociative Identity Disorder

-Of all the mental health conditions, borderline personality and dissociative identity disorder, formerly “multiple personality disorder”, are very commonly expressions of childhood sexual trauma (often compounded by other developmental traumas).
+Of all the mental health conditions, borderline personality and dissociative identity disorder, formerly “multiple personality disorder”, are the most closely linked with childhood sexual trauma (often compounded by other developmental traumas).
 A 2016 study showed approximately 45% of people diagnosed with borderline personality disorder had a known history of childhood sexual abuse.
 An older study reports this number to be as high as 70%.
 As shocking as these figures are, we know that they greatly underrepresent the actual percentages.
-Not every case of borderline personality will involve sexual abuse, but we must begin with the assumption that many do.
+Of course, not every case of borderline personality will involve sexual abuse, and many complex factors contribute to it, but we must explore this possibility, rather than ignore it.

 DID and Ritual and Network Abuse

-In dissociative identity disorder (DID), a condition in which multiple fragmented personalities are present in a person, a history of childhood trauma is even more common; it is found in a stunning 97% of patients, with childhood sexual abuse found in as much as 90% of cases.
-[6,7,8] However, the patterns of sexual trauma in DID present an even darker and more shocking picture.
-Psychotherapists report that 25 – 50% of their DID patients recover memories of systematic, ritual or network sexual abuse – abuse carried out by multiple people in an organized way.
+In dissociative identity disorder (DID), a condition in which multiple fragmented personalities are present in a person, a history of childhood trauma is nearly universal; it has been found in 97% of patients, with childhood sexual abuse found in as much as 90% of cases.
+[9,10,11] However, the patterns of sexual trauma in DID present an even darker and more disturbing picture.
+Psychotherapists report that 25-50% of their DID patients recover memories of systematic, ritual or network sexual abuse – abuse carried out by multiple people in an organized way.

-Psychotherapy professionals who come forward to speak about the presence of ritual abuse in their patients and communities are generally disbelieved, mocked, humiliated, excluded from professional societies, and stonewalled from publication.
-Academics who are in denial, or hired guns of the systems of abuse, write scientific papers that claim recovered abuse memories are a result of “false memory syndrome” – that these memories are not real.
-But PTSD literature (post traumatic stress syndrome) on soldiers in recent wars prove the existence of repressed memories caused by emotional trauma, that are later recovered in a safe therapeutic setting.
-It is now known that we can repress entire events or segments of time if needed.
+Psychotherapy professionals who come forward to speak about the presence of network abuse in their patients and communities are generally disbelieved, mocked, humiliated, excluded from professional societies, and stonewalled from publication.
+Academic researchers who are professionally or personally invested in the climate of denial, or who are hired by the systems of abuse, have launched what has been called the “Memory Wars” – writing scientific papers that claim recovered abuse memories are a result of “false memory syndrome”, that these memories are not real.

-Because we live in a culture that is in such profound denial of the tremendous scale of sexual abuse currently happening on the planet, the abused women themselves become the scapegoat.
-Their traumatic pain is not recognized, not held with love, not healed.
-Instead they are labeled as neurotic complainers, dramatists, and liars, made to feel defective or broken and often medicated and disbelieved.
+Because we live in a culture that is in such profound denial of the tremendous scale of sexual abuse currently happening on the planet, often, abused women do not receive support.
+Their traumatic pain has not been recognized, not held with love, not healed.
+Instead they have often been misdiagnosed, medicated or disbelieved.

-Many men are also playing out their repressed sexual abuse wounds, sometimes as victims, but also at times becoming the perpetrator, unconsciously inflicting their sexual pain on a new generation of children.
-Crippled by the toxic shame they feel, and lacking the emotional tools and cultural support to heal, they perpetuate the cycle of abuse.
-We sometimes forget that almost as many boys are sexually abused as girls.
-In the Catholic Church scandal, 80% of the victims were boys, mostly between the age of 10 – 14.
+Many men are also playing out their repressed childhood sexual abuse wounds, sometimes as victims, but also at times becoming the perpetrator, unconsciously inflicting their sexual pain on a new generation of children.
+Crippled by the toxic shame they feel, and lacking the emotional tools and cultural support to heal, they can perpetuate the cycle of abuse.
+We sometimes forget that young boys are also vulnerable, and almost as many boys are sexually abused as girls.
+In the Catholic Church scandal, 80% of the victims were boys, mostly between the ages of 10 – 14.

 Protecting Women, Protecting Earth